 - wide dynamic range

-- effective stabilizer
+- silent shutter and effective stabilizer

 - advanced ergonomics with a customizable interface